YYC - LAS

 The average price of all round-trip flights from Calgary to Las Vegas clicked on KAYAK for each day over the last 12 months.

-When flying from Calgary to Las Vegas, you should consider leaving on a Sunday and avoid Thursdays if you are looking for the best rates.
-For your return to Calgary, you’ll find the best rates on Mondays and the most expensive ones on Fridays.
+When flying from Calgary to Las Vegas, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
+For your return to Calgary, you’ll find the best rates on Sundays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Calgary to Las Vegas?